Feline Self-Stress Relievers

 Distinctively uncommon for animals, felines don’t require expensive tools for play and stress relief.
 A parent can provide their pet children costless encouragements for acceptable stress resolutions.
 At Kezkatz we give our food shipment boxes to our cats for a few days before recycling.
 Our cats use the boxes to play hide and seek or flip the lid open for surprise attacks on human and cat family.
 Boxes and Paper sack are idea stress relief tools.
 Some like to shred the sacks.
 Sweeping the paper pieces is a small cost to compare to assurance of stress freedom companionship.

 One of my babies relieves her anxiety collection of my pens and pencils stashing them in special places.
-Pay Pay has perfected her pen/pencil collection skills by learning how to open cabinet drawers in search for her collection.
+Pay Pay has perfected his pen/pencil collection skills by learning how to open cabinet drawers in search for her collection.
 It’s okay because she is the best foot warmer in the world when I sleep.
 More importantly her anxiety relief strategy keeps she and the family sane.

 Feline self-play relief ideas